CButterfield27/BO1GobblegumsMod/README.md

 **Behavior**

 * Show on selection (no fades)
-* Hint text initially blank until set by core
+* Hint text remains blank; debug messages are routed to the top-left `iprintln` feed instead of the BR hint row
 * Hide when consumed/cleared in later steps

 ---

 * Supports **delayed show** (smooth UX after selection/activation)
-* Hint text set/cleared dynamically
+* Hint helper calls clear the BR row and mirror messages to the debug `iprintln` feed
 * Label can be **suppressed and reasserted** (e.g., during Fire Sale suppression loop)

 ---